zry656565/cocos-docs/manual/framework/html5/release-notes/v3.0rc0/upgrade-guide/en.md

 Some common use case is :
     - Bullets in game (die very soon, massive creation and recreation, no side effect on other objects)
-    - Blocks in candy crash (massive creation and recreation)
+    - Blocks in Candy Crash (massive creation and recreation)
     - etc...

 When you no longer need an object and hope that it can be reused, you can add it to the object pool with `cc.pool.putInPool(obj)`.